Skip to main content

 Objective

-The objectives of the feasibility study are in line with Fortum’s strategy to provide reliable clean energy and drive de-carbonisation in industries in the Nordics, and to contribute to a successful energy transition which supports the competitiveness of the Nordic region going forward.
+The objective of the feasibility study is to provide reliable clean energy and drive decarbonisation in industries in the Nordic countries, to contribute to a successful energy transition that supports the competitiveness in the Nordic region.

 The volatility in the power market will increase as the share of weather-dependent renewables increases in the energy system.
-The role of flexible solutions, such as flexible pumped hydro storage, will be crucial in an expanding energy system to meet the increasing electricity demand, balance the energy system and help mitigate short-term changes in demand.
+The role of flexible solutions, such as flexible pumped hydro storage, is crucial in the energy system to meet the electricity demand, balance the energy system and to mitigate short-term changes in demand.

 Implementation

-During the feasibility study, Fortum will explore the many aspects and requirements to be in place for pumped storage power plants.
-Fortum will also investigate how the capacity of pumped storage plants can strengthen the Nordic energy independence and support a secure energy supply.
-The feasibility study will continue for about 2 years.
+During the feasibility study, Fortum will explore the many aspects and requirements for pumped storage power plants.
+Fortum will also investigate how the capacity of pumped storage plants can strengthen Nordic energy independence and support a secure energy supply.
+The feasibility study will take approximately 2 years.

 How a pumped storage power plant work